-The Breed Soulmate may have other pets; but they stay true to their favoured breed and have every coffee mug, key ring, sticker (including a bumper sticker or car ornament for the back window), the collector’s item t-shirt, the welcome mat or sign, several artworks and perhaps even a scatter cushion or ornament or two dedicated to this breed.
+The Breed Soulmate may have other pets; but they stay true to their preferred breed and have every coffee mug, keyring, sticker (including a bumper sticker or car ornament ), collector’s item t-shirt, welcome mat and sign, several artworks and perhaps even a scatter cushion or ornament, dedicated to this breed.

-Somewhere written on something are the words “Yorkies for life” or “>insert the favoured breed here< for life”.
+Somewhere written on something are the words “Yorkies for life” or “>insert the favourite breed here< for life”.

-If the Breed Soulmate is on Facebook they are on every group of the breed that they love.
-For example, for Dachshunds: Dachshund Rescue, Dachy’s Rehoming/Rescue or Dachy’s of Bapsfontein/Nigel/PTA/RSA/Afghanistan and more.
-And these fur-parents will also share every post of that breed that has gone missing, been found, or in desperate need of a home.
+If the Breed Soulmate is on Facebook, they are on every group of the breed that they love.
+For example, Dachshunds: Dachshund Rescue, Dachy’s Rehoming/Rescue or Dachy’s of Bapsfontein/Nigel/PTA/RSA/Afghanistan and more.
+And these fur-parents will also share every post of that breed that has gone missing, been found, or is in desperate need of a home.

-Every single article, meme, post or blog on social media about their beloved, chosen breed, is loved, shared, posted to other’s timelines, fellow breed lovers are tagged, and links are shared via WhatsApp too.
-All of their Facebook friends also tag them in every post of the breed.
+Every single article, meme, post or blog on social media about their beloved, chosen breed is loved, shared, posted to others’ timelines, and tagged with fellow breed lovers, and links are shared via WhatsApp.
+All of their Facebook friends also tag them in every breed post.

 #2 Cru-Ella Du Villiers

 Cru-Ella Du Villiers are classified under the neglectful parents’ category.

 These types of pet owners don’t mind leaving their dog or cat in the dark with an empty food bowl while they enjoy their lives.